eagle-io/docs/source/api/overview/index.rst

 HTTP Compression
 ------------------

-Eagle.io supports HTTP compression on both incoming and outgoing requests.
+HTTP compression is supported on both incoming and outgoing requests.
 Compression is highly recommended where large requests are being submitted.

 We use the standard HTTP method of specifying compression encoding, with support for the gzip compression schema.